rdoxenham/openstack-training/documentation/openstack-manual.md

 * The MySQL database (which holds the instance data) is located on openstack-controller
 * We want to use Libvirt for the Compute, but qemu based emulation (In physical you would use 'kvm' here)
-* We are not using nova-based firewalling, this is taken care of by Quantum
+* We are not using nova-based firewalling, this is taken care of by Neutron
 * We are using qpid as the backend messaging broker (and it sits on openstack-controller)
 * Cinder is the volume manager for providing persistent storage
 * Glance is providing the images and it sits on 192.168.122.101
 * The machine's IP address is 192.168.122.101 (openstack-controller)
-* We are using Quantum to provide network access
+* We are using Neutron to provide network access
 * And we're using Keystone for authentication.

 Note: Remember to change the keystone admin_password entry and the MySQL password to reflect your configuration.